Chapter 14

 The Allies, as in Béla Kun’s time, pretty much sat on their hands.
 They rejected a demand to bomb Auschwitz, defining it as a civilian target.
 Raoul Wallenberg, who would heroically rescue thousands from Budapest over the next six months, would himself be arrested by the baffled Russians—why should a Swedish diplomat risk his life to save Jews?—and never released; his fate remains a mystery.

 Some efforts were made.
 Pope Pius XII and King Gustav of Sweden appealed to Horthy on behalf of the persecuted.
 The United States Congress called on the Hungarian people to “stem the tide of inhumanity.”
 On June 17th a rally in New York was sponsored by the Emergency Committee to Save the Jewish People of Europe.
-And, in one of history’s less piquant ironies, about 2,000 Hungarian Jews escaped across the Transylvanian border to a safe haven in Romania—despised Romania, so notorious for its anti-Semitic excesses through the past.‡‡ Ultimately northern Transylvania would be returned to the Romanians, and Kolozsvár would again become Cluj.
+And in one of history’s less piquant ironies, about 2,000 Hungarian Jews escaped across the Transylvanian border to a safe haven in Romania—despised Romania, so notorious for its anti-Semitic excesses through the past[160].
+Ultimately northern Transylvania would be returned to the Romanians, and Kolozsvár would again become Cluj, which it remains to this day.

 A vast number of Mathilda and Joseph’s relatives had disappeared, and in later years they were seldom or never to be talked of.
 “I really don’t know what my parents knew about the Holocaust,” George was to say.
 “The grim reality of what in fact was happening to the relatives left in Europe… it was never really discussed.
 How could it be?”

 The Ehrlichs and their extended family were never ones for open mourning or public displays of grief.
 “When the end for someone came, there was no great family outpouring; each seemed to deal with it privately.”
 This was equally true whether the death was of someone in the fullness of his years, like Sam Kohn, or in his prime like Margaret Temmer’s younger son Alex.
-When Jenny Kohn died in the mid-1940s, and again when Patsy the shepherd “went off somewhere to die,” George was not told about it for a long time “so I wouldn’t feel hurt.”
+When Jeni Kohn died in 1944, and again when Patsy the shepherd in sick old age “simply vanished[161],” George was not told about it for a long time “so I wouldn’t feel hurt.”

 Surely it was best, then, to adopt the attitude of look to the survivors.
-Despite everything, a few were left in the Old World: Mathilda’s youngest sister Ili lived on in Paris, and their brother Jenő and his family would eventually make it to Israel.
-[See Appendix below.]
+Despite everything a few were left in the Old World: some of the Ladners[163] and Mathilda’s youngest sister Ily lived on in Paris, while brother Jenő and his family eventually made it to Israel.

-Meanwhile in America—there by the grace of Fate, or God, or a Vice-Consul’s rubber stamp—there were Martha and George.
+Meanwhile in America—there by the grace of God, or Fate, or a Vice-Consul’s rubber stamp—there were Martha and George.
 The children, raised as best Joseph and Mathilda could under the circumstances, were about to embark upon independent adult lives of their own.
 Their parents had always wanted a Better Life for them; now whether they were to enjoy it remained to be seen.

 [155] In Romania an Iron Guard had risen to power in 1937 and gone on an anti-Semitic rampage, particularly in territories like Transylvania that had been annexed after World War I; there the Jews were stripped of their citizenship, classed as foreigners, and threatened with dismissal from their jobs.
 A year later Romania's King Carol (whose mistress Magda Lupescu was Jewish) had the Iron Guard leader Corneliu Zelea Codreanu imprisoned, then shot “while trying to escape”; but Carol was forced to abdicate and flee Romania in 1940.

-Most Jewish men of military age, excluded from the Hungarian army, were conscripted into forced labor battalions and transported to the Russian front in Nazi-occupied Ukraine.
+[156] Excluded from service in the Hungarian army, most Jewish men of military age were conscripted into forced labor battalions and transported to the Russian front in Nazi-occupied Ukraine.
 In Hungary a Third Jewish Law was enacted in August 1941, extending the racial definition of “Jew” to include 100,000 Hungarians whom even the Third Reich would not have considered Jewish.

 [158] The Jews were told to list in quadruplicate all their confiscated valuables—jewelry, watches, cameras, typewriters, furs, rugs, paintings, silver, gold.
 One copy of the list was to go to the city, the second to the police, the third left in the vacated home or apartment; the Jews were allowed to keep the fourth copy.